Drazin Inverses in Categories: Drazin Inverses and Idempotents

 \section{Drazin Inverses and Idempotents}

 An important class of endomorphisms in any category are the idempotents, that is, endomorphisms $e: A \to A$ such that $e^2 = e$.
-In this section, we explain the deep connection between Drazin inverses and idempotents.
-In particular, we will show how to characterize Drazin maps in terms of isomorphisms in the idempotent splitting of a category -- this displays a new aspect of Drazin inverses coming from the categorical perspective.
+In this section, we explore the connection between Drazin inverses and idempotents.
+In particular, we will show how to characterize Drazin maps in terms of isomorphisms in the idempotent splitting of a category -- this displays an aspect of Drazin inverses which is categorically inspired.
 Moreover, this allows us to relate the notion of a Drazin inverse to Leinster's concept of an eventual image \cite{leinster2022eventual}.
+Throughout this section, we work in an arbitrary category $\mathbb{X}$.